ReDI-School/ber-dcp-intro-to-computer-science/content/docs/web/basic_css.md

 }
 ```

-The example above is almost self-explanatory.
 We are selecting different elements like h1, p, div and giving them different style attributes.
 The font-size controls the size of the text, color sets the text color, and margin adds spacing around the element.

 2. Class

 Another way of selecting HTML elements is by using the class attribute.
 In HTML, we can assign different classes to our elements.
 Each element can have multiple classes, and each class can also be applied to multiple elements as well.

-Let’s see it in action:
 ```html
 <div class='container'>
     <h1> This is heading </h1>